invenia/blog/_posts/2018-6-6-syntheticgrids-part-2.md

 julia> grid = Grid(false);
 ```

-This command generates a complete grid corresponding to the region contained in the box defined by latitude [33, 35] and longitude [-95, -93](default values).
+This command generates a complete grid corresponding to the region contained in the box defined by latitude [33, 35] and longitude [-95, -93] (default values).
 It automatically places loads and generators and builds the transmission line network (we will soon see how to do each of these steps manually).
 Here, `false` determines that substations will not be created.
 Note the addition of the semicolon, `;`, at the end of the command.
 This has just cosmetic effect in suppressing the printing of the resulting object in the REPL.
 Even a small grid object corresponds to a reasonably large amount of data.

 A `Grid` object has several attributes that can be inspected.
 First, let's look at the buses: